vvvv5215/currency_converter_cli/README.md

 - I have not used a seperate requirements.txt file as the only thing which I needed to install is *requests*, so directly gave the command in the Dockerfile.
 - The tool uses the [Frankfurter API](https://www.frankfurter.app/) for up-to-date exchange rates.
 - Only files needed for the build are included in the Docker image, thanks to `.dockerignore`.
+- In the future, I might work on making so that you don't need to clone the repo!